JHESSLER11/Build-Your-Team/README.md

   Contributions can be done by forking the project.

   ## Test
   Test were run to debug the project.
-The test are availbile if the project is forked or downloaded.
+The test are available if the project is forked or downloaded.

   ## Contact Information
   For any questions regarding this project please contact me at the following email: jhessler11@gmail.com